IBM-Cloud/docs/openwhisk/openwhisk_mobile_sdk.md

 # Using the {{site.data.keyword.openwhisk_short}} mobile SDK
 {: #openwhisk_mobile_sdk}
-*Last updated: 22 February 2016*
+*Last updated: 22 March 2016*

 {{site.data.keyword.openwhisk}} provides a mobile SDK for iOS and watchOS 2 devices that enables mobile apps to easily fire remote triggers and invoke remote actions.
 A version for Android is currently not available; Android developers can use the {{site.data.keyword.openwhisk}} REST API directly.
 {: shortdesc}

-The mobile SDK is written in Swift 2.0 and supports iOS 9 and later releases.
+The mobile SDK is written in Swift 2.2 and supports iOS 9 and later releases.

 ## Adding the SDK to your app
 {: #openwhisk_add_sdk}
-You can install the mobile SDK by using CocoaPods, or from the source directory.
+You can install the mobile SDK by using CocoaPods, Carthage, or from the source directory.

 ### Installing by using CocoaPods

 The {{site.data.keyword.openwhisk_short}} SDK for mobile is available for public distribution through CocoaPods.
-The following lines in a Podfile install the SDK for an iOS app with a watchOS 2 extension:
+Assuming Cocoapods is installed, put the following lines into a file called 'Podfile' inside the starer app project directory.

 ```
 source 'https://github.com/openwhisk/openwhisk-podspecs.git'